-Case Background
+Background

-Florida City Gas (FCG), formerly City Gas Company of Florida, executed a Natural Gas Transportation Services Agreement with Miami-Dade Water and Sewer Department (MDWASD) in 1998 (1998 Agreement).
-FCG and MDWASD negotiated a successor agreement to the 1998 Agreement, dated August 28, 2008 (2008 Agreement).
-By petition dated November 13, 2008, FCG requested that the Commission approve the 2008 Agreement between FCG and
+Florida City Gas (FCG), formerly City Gas Company of Florida, executed a ten-year Natural Gas Transportation Services Agreement with Miami-Dade Water and Sewer Department (MDWASD) in 1998 (1998 Agreement).
+FCG and MDWASD negotiated a successor agreement to the 1998 Agreement, dated August 28, 2008 (2008 Agreement), which required Commission approval before becoming effective.
+By petition dated November 13, 2008, FCG requested that we approve the 2008 Agreement between FCG and MDWASD.
+Thereafter, FCG voluntarily withdrew its petition on February 17, 2009, and the docket was administratively closed.